 Warm clothes – It’s impossible to give a long list of clothes to take because it depends on your size and preferences.
-However, you do need to think along the lines of jeans, thick leggings, shirts, sweaters, and basically layers!
-It’s easy to be cold one minute, and quite warm the next, so layering will help you be comfortable in all different conditions.
-A hoodie is a good way to keep warm and stay fashionable.
+However, you need to think like jeans, thick leggings, shirts, sweaters, and layers!
+A hoodie is an excellent way to keep warm and stay fashionable.
+It’s easy to be cold one minute and quite warm the next, so layering will help you be comfortable in all different conditions.

 Night clothes – Again, think about warmth, but remember that you are not going to Siberia!
-A pair of pajama bottoms and a T-shirt will probably be enough, provided you are staying in a hotel that has central heating.
+A pair of pajama bottoms and a T-shirt will probably be enough, provided you are staying in a hotel with central heating.
 If not, you need a sweater to sleep in.

-Sun Lotion – If you are heading out on a bright sunny day, do not be fooled into thinking that you’re not going to get a sunburn, especially if you are at a high altitude.
+Sun Lotion – If you are heading out on a bright sunny day, do not be fooled into thinking that you will not get sunburn, especially if you are at a high altitude.

 What To Leave At Home

-Basically, anything for the summer or warmer months.
-While you will probably wear short sleeves at some point, it’s likely that you will need to wear a cardigan or hoodie over the top, because when you sit, you will be cold.
-If you are visiting the Mediterranean coastline, even during the winter months, it is warm, but not warm enough to go without a coat.
-Think layers and you will be able to stay comfortable.
+Anything for the summer or warmer months.
+While you will probably wear short sleeves at some point, you will likely need to wear a cardigan or hoodie over the top because you will be cold when you sit.
+If you visit the Mediterranean coastline, even during the winter months, it is warm but not warm enough to go without a coat.
+Think layers, and you will be able to stay comfortable.

 How To Pack For Winter In A Carry-On

-Are you planning a trip this winter and already dreading the baggage fees and overpacking that is sure to come with adding bulky clothing to a suitcase?
-When you think about winter clothing, you think about bulky warm sweaters, many many layers, hats, gloves, big puffer coats and heavy winter boots that take up a ton of room.
+Are you planning a winter trip and already dreading the baggage fees and overpacking that is sure to come with adding bulky clothing to a suitcase?
+When you think about winter clothing, you think about bulky warm sweaters, many layers, hats, gloves, oversized puffer coats, and heavy winter boots that take up a ton of room.
 All of these are recipes for disaster for your carry-on packing dreams.

-We’ve put together some of our favorite tips and tricks to get you fitting those warm winter clothes into a carry-on in no time!
+We’ve put together some of our favorite tips and tricks to get you to fit those warm winter clothes into a carry-on in no time!

 The Secret Weapon

-These will hug to your body, keep you the warmest, and not make you look bulky or unfashionable.
-The silk versions take up even less space, but will look fine even as a base layer for cardigans or shawls.
+These will hug your body, keep you the warmest, and not make you look bulky or unfashionable.
+The silk versions take up even less space but will look fine even as a base layer for cardigans or shawls.

 Limit The shoes

+If you are planning any adventure activity, you’ll need to consider hiking boots or the appropriate footwear.
 Luckily, in the winter, you don’t need to think about strappy sandals versus flip-flops versus active sandals.
-Bring a tall pair of boots and a short pair of boots, and that is all you need to get around in the winter.
-If you are planning any adventure activity, of course, you’ll need to consider hiking boots or the appropriate footwear.
+Bring a tall and short pair of boots; that is all you need to get around in the winter.

 Be honest with yourself when it comes to packing sneakers or trainers.
 Are you going to use the hotel gym?
-Have you ever in the past?
-With only two, maybe three pairs, plan to wear the bulkiest ones on the plane and you are probably saving even more space than durig your summer travels!
+Have you ever been in the past?
+With only two pairs, plan to wear the bulkiest ones on the plane, and you are probably saving even more space than during your summer travels!

-Planning is essential to packing a carry-on no matter what season you’re traveling in, but it is especially important with winter travels.
-An extra tank top takes up a lot less space than an extra sweater.
+Planning is essential to packing a carry-on no matter what season you’re traveling in, but it is imperative with winter travels.
+An extra tank top takes up much less space than an extra sweater.

-First, remember that you will wear thermals under most of your outfits, so you will be able to get a few extra wears per top and bottom than you typically would.
-This can definitely help you cut down on the total number of outfits needed for a trip.
+First, remember that you will wear thermals under most of your outfits, so you will be able to get a few extra wears per top and bottom then you typically would.
+This can help you reduce the number of outfits needed for a trip.

 Next, plan out your outfits.
 Pick clothing that can be interchanged into a few different options.
-For a week long trip you should only need 4-5 tops, 2-3 bottoms, a dress, two outerwear options, two shoes and other necessities.
-Choosing primary colors and patterns can help to ease your mixing and matching as well!
+Choosing primary colors and patterns can help ease your mixing and matching!
+For a week-long trip, you should only need 4-5 tops, 2-3 bottoms, a dress, two outerwear options, two shoes, and other necessities.

 Choose A Jacket You Love

-Something you don’t need to keep in mind during the summer months is that your coat is really important for your travels.
+Something you don’t need to remember during the summer months is that your coat is essential for your travels.
 It will have a prominent place in any outside pictures taken during your travels in the winter.
-Therefore, make sure you like it and the way you look in it to avoid disliking the photos afterward.
+Therefore, ensure you like it and how you look at it to avoid disliking the photos afterward.

 Skip The Big Bulky Jackets